IEasyMov/website_portfolio/public/content/Budapest.md

     <div style="flex: 1; max-width: 900px;margin-left:6rem;">
         <span style="color:rgb(164, 208, 255); font-weight: bold;  font-size: 120%;margin-left:41%;font-size: 1.75rem;">Welcome sir</span>
                 <p style="margin-bottom: 1.2rem;text-align: center;margin-top:2rem;">
-                    You play the little Lobby boy of the Grand Budapest Hostel, on your office/desk you will be given post-it of all the tasks you have to complete for the day.
+                    You play as the young lobby boy of the Grand Budapest Hotel.
+At your desk, you’ll receive post-its listing all the tasks you need to complete for the day.
                 </p>
                 <p style="text-align: center;">
-                    Tasks can be as easy as opening and closing the door morning and evening, cleaning the floor with the mop, or even delivering letters and cardboxes to the right rooms.
+                    Tasks range from simple ones like opening and closing the doors in the morning and evening, mopping the floors, or delivering letters and packages to the correct rooms.
                 </p>
                 <p style="text-align: center; margin-top: 2rem;">
-                    It's a little endless management game, I wanted to create way more and implement an experience mechanic with an xp bar, new levels and mechanics to unlock but by lack of time it wasn't possible.
+                    It’s a small endless management game.
+I had planned to add an experience system with an XP bar, new levels, and unlockable mechanics, but due to time constraints, it wasn’t possible.
                 </p>
                 </div>
             </div>